Barnes scores season-high 28 as Mavericks beat Nets 119-113

+DALLAS (AP) - Devin Harris didn't return to the game when the Dallas guard was replaced shortly after scoring eight straight points to break a fourth-quarter tie.

+It might have had something to do with him getting two of his game-high four steals in the same span.

-DALLAS (AP) - Harrison Barnes scored a season-high 28 points, Devin Harris broke a fourth-quarter tie with eight straight points and the Dallas Mavericks beat the Brooklyn Nets 119-113 on Wednesday night.
+Harrison Barnes scored a season-high 28 points, Harris did the same with 18 - sparked by his energetic surge - and the Dallas Mavericks beat the Brooklyn Nets 119-113 on Wednesday night.

+"He was absolutely gassed by the time he came out," coach Rick Carlisle said.
+"I suppose we could have gone back to him in the fourth, but felt that it we could avoid it, it would be best."

+Harris, in his sixth game back after missing 10 with a left hamstring strain, made two free throws to put Dallas ahead for good early in the fourth and got a steal that led to another free throw before hitting a 3-pointer .

 Teenage rookie Luka Doncic had 21 points and nine rebounds as the Mavericks won their fifth consecutive home game.
 They kept the Nets from winning straight three straight on the road for the first time since late in the 2014-15 season, a night after a 12-point win in Miami.

+Crabbe was 10 of 16 from the field, including 7 of 11 behind the arc .
+The sixth-year guard came in shooting 27 percent.

+"This has been a struggle," Crabbe said.
+"The first 18 games, and in those 18 I think I was solid in two of those like tonight.
+So it feels good man.
+Like I told you guys the other night, shooter's gotta shoot.
+It'll click."

-Barnes, who was 5 of 8 from long range, answered with a 3 to help the Mavericks get the lead back to nine with less than a minute to go.
+Barnes, who was 5 of 8 from long range, answered the Crabbe-led run with a 3 to help the Mavericks get the lead back to nine with less than a minute to go.

 Dallas won for the fifth time in six games on a night when Dirk Nowitzki was presented a key to the city by Dallas Mayor Mike Rawlings at halftime.